 Mountain Gorilla (Gorilla beringei beringei)

 There are two species of gorilla recorded: the Eastern and Western Gorilla (Gorilla gorilla).
-Uganda’s mountain gorilla is a sub-species of the Eastern gorilla.
-There are about a 1,063 mountain gorillas remaining on Earth, and about half live in the forests of the Virunga mountains in central Africa, the other roam the montane jungle floors of Uganda’s Bwindi Impenetrable Forest.
+Uganda’s mountain gorilla is a subspecies of the Eastern gorilla, found only in the east-central African rainforests.
 As their name hints, they live in the mountains at elevations between 8,000 and 13,000 feet.

-Three subspecies of gorilla are recognized.
+Three subspecies of gorillas are recognized.

 - The most common race, the western lowland gorilla (G. g. gorilla), is not found in Uganda, but an estimated 40,000 live in the rainforests of west and central Africa.

 - The endangered eastern lowland gorilla (Gorilla beringei graueri) is restricted to forest patches in the east of DRC, estimated to be 4,000 animals.
 Compared to the other eastern gorilla subspecies, the mountain gorilla longer fur, teeth, and arms.

 - The most threatened race of gorillas is the mountain gorilla, the only one found in Uganda.